eddiesTime/sme_app/raw_documentation.md

 ###### StoreProvider

-The `StoreProvider` injects the store into the Widget Tree and provides it to all descendants in need.
+The `StoreProvider` injects the store into the widget tree and provides it to all descendants in need.

 ###### StoreConnector